LibrariesHacked/librarieshacked-web-content/tutorials/phoneautomation.md

 The shift to using mobile operating systems like Android and iOS has led to an increased use of phones and tablets as mini-PCs, with the ability to perform the same productivity tasks PCs are used for.
 The keyboards are more fiddly, the screens smaller (although often with greater resolutions than many monitors), but it's easy enough to cast the display onto a TV and add a bluetooth mouse/keyboard.
 For many people mobile tech is able to replace their old PC, with add on devices only used when necessary.

-A limitation of mobile operating systems is that they don't offer the same level of automation for 'Power-users' that a desktop operating system will.
+A limitation of mobile operating systems is that they don't offer the same level of automation for 'power-users' that a desktop operating system does.
 On a desktop there are countless ways of programming and scripting tasks, using any language of choice.

 Both Android and iOS allow users to develop apps and deploy these to their own devices, but this requires creating whole apps rather than just the simple scripting of tasks for automation.
 There are also plenty of apps that allow tasks to be scheduled, but these don't offer the flexibility of real scripting.
 Rather than choosing from a list of pre-set tasks, users need to be able to create scripts that do exactly what they want - including automating many processes that will have no relevance to other people.